 Identification of the transition equation relies on initial differences in baseline capital, $k{i,0}$.
-For a causal interpretation of our main results, we need to impose the assumption that the variation in $k{i,0}$ at baseline is orthogonal to other determinants of post-transfer assets changes.
+For a causal interpretation of our main results, we need to impose the assumption that the variation in $k{i,0}$ at baseline is orthogonal to other determinants of posttransfer asset changes.